quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part52_8.6_Multiproces.md

 :p How does the master thread divide the work in this parallel processing setup?
 ??x
 The master thread divides the entire dataset into roughly equal-sized batches (m batches) and assigns each batch to a worker thread.
-The number of batches \( m \) is typically determined by the available cores, although it can also be adjusted to leave some cores free for other tasks.
+The number of batches $m$ is typically determined by the available cores, although it can also be adjusted to leave some cores free for other tasks.
 ```java
 int N = totalNumberOfDataItems; // Total number of data items in the dataset
 int m = numberOfAvailableCores; // Number of available worker threads